memst/MinuteMail/README.md

 ## Installation

-This package is _to be published_ on PyPi, to install it run
+This package has been published on PyPi, to install it run
 ```pip install MinuteMail```

 ## Usage